DylanMeeus/springboot_jwt_blog/_posts/2016-02-08-how-to-authenticate-on-android-using-social-logins.markdown

 ---
 layout: post
-title: "How to Authenticate on Android Using Social Logins"
+title: "Authenticate on Android Using Social Logins"
 description: "Learn how to implement social logins on Android with Facebook, Google, Twitter and Instagram as providers"
 date: 2016-02-08 13:30
 author: